 Myrtle Beach Area Map

-Recent travelers suggest making a stop at Barefoot Landing, a complex located towards the northern end of the city, which also has a good collection of shops and restaurants.
-There is also live entertainment here, such as Alabama Theatre and the House of Blues.
+Recent travelers suggested making a stop at the Barefoot Landing complex, which also has a good collection of shops and restaurants.
+There is also live entertainment here, such as the Alabama Theatre and the House of Blues.

 South of the city is Myrtle Beach State Park.
 Located on 312 acres of oceanfront, the park offers a campground, a fishing pier and a nature trail to take in the natural sights.